BMW M2: BMW M2 Coupé

 The M2 was unveiled in Need for Speed in November 2015, before later premiering at the North American International Auto Show in January 2016.
 Production commenced in October 2015, first delivered early 2016 and the M2 was only available as a rear-wheel drive coupé.

 The M2 is powered by the turbocharged 3.0-litre N55B30T0 straight-six engine rated at 272 kW at 6,500 rpm and 465 Nm between 1,450 and 4,750 rpm, while an overboost function temporarily increases torque to 500 Nm.
 The M2 features forged connecting rods & cast aluminum pistons with reinforced wrist (gudgeon pins), and has lighter aluminium front and rear suspension components resulting in a 5 kg weight reduction.

 The M2 was available with a 6-speed manual or with a 7-speed automatic dual-clutch transmission.
-0–100 km/h acceleration times are 4.5 seconds manual transmission models and 4.3 seconds for models equipped with the 7-speed dual-clutch automatic transmission.
+0–100 km/h acceleration times are 4.5 seconds when equipped with the manual transmission models and 4.3 seconds for models equipped with the 7-speed dual-clutch automatic transmission.
 Top speed is limited to 250 kph but could be extended to 270 kph with the optional M Driver's package.
 The M2 was used as a safety car in the 2016 MotoGP season.

 The BMW M2 could be fitted with M Performance Parts.
 This includes a splitter, side skirts, fenders, bonnet, boot and a spoiler.